anisha-w/HCIRADollarRecognizer/README.md

 ### Alexander Barquero & Anisha Wadhwani
-# Project #1: Part 3: Offline/Test Recognition with $1
+# Project #1: Part 5: Exploring Data from People
 ### CIS6930: HCIRA

 # Introduction
 We present our implementation of the $1 Recognizer, based on the work done by Wobbrock, Wilson and Li.
-In this Part 3, we implement the Offline version of the $1 Recognizer.
-It reads XML files and stores them as templates after pre-processing, spilts the templates into training templates and testing candidates, executes the recognize function and outputs results.
+In this Part 5, we run the Offline version (Part 3) of the $1 Recognizer on the dataset we collect in Part 4 of the project.
+The log file is generated and accuarcy is calculated.
+As the second objective of this deliverable, we feed our dataset into the GHOST toolkit and compute heatmaps and draw insights about user articulation variability

 # System
 The application was developed using the Java language, specifically with the Java Standard Edition 18 SDK.